-Even if you weren’t born with Julia Child’s kitchen instincts, cooking at home can be easy as cake — well, you know what I mean.
+Even if you weren’t born with Julia Child’s kitchen instincts, cooking at home can enjoyable and easy when you have the right cooking techniques.

-If you’re eating mostly whole foods or if it’s one of your goals, then practicing healthy cooking methods at home is one of the best ways to make this healthy habit stick.
-Research shows that cooking at home is not only healthier but cheaper, too.
+If you’re building a balanced relationship with food, practicing healthy cooking techniques at home is one of the best ways to make this relationship sustainable.
+Research shows that cooking at home is not only good for you but cheaper, too!
 (1)

 Cooking is also good for the mind.
 The act of preparing your meals is just as nourishing for your body and mind as the food you’re actually enjoying.
 A 2016 study from the Journal of Positive Psychology suggests that people who take part in creative projects, such as cooking, feel happier and less stressed with their everyday lives.
 (2) So if you had a long day at work, taking out the chopping block might do you some good.

 That’s why today I’m sharing six of my all-time favorite cooking techniques.
-These cooking methods help you save time in the kitchen, but also help retain nutrients in foods while enhancing their flavors, helping you get the most out of your meal.
+These cooking methods help you save time in the kitchen but also help you to retain nutrients in foods while enhancing their flavors, helping you get the most out of your meal.

 Need a weeknight meal, STAT?
-Stir-frying is one of the best dry heat cooking methods to help clean out your fridge and make use of every lean protein or fiber-rich veggie you have on hand.
+Stir-frying is one of the best dry heat cooking methods to help clean out your fridge and make use of all the proteins and fiber-rich veggies you have on hand.
 Plus, it gives you the opportunity to maximize the nutrition in your meals, adding a variety of vegetables with different hues, tastes, and textures.
 Stir-frying is the equivalent of cooking speed work.
 This technique cooks up food fast and makes vegetables more palatable.

-Just be mindful of how much oil you use when roasting vegetables, and stick to a temperature that’s below the oil’s smoke point.
-While the high heat used during roasting can strip veggies of some of their nutrients, there’s no reason you should shy away from this cooking technique.
-At the end of the day, you’re still eating veggies and reaping their health-boosting benefits.
+Just be mindful to stick to a temperature that’s below the oil’s smoke point.
+While technically, the high heat used during roasting can take a bit of the veggies nutrients away, there’s no reason you should shy away from this cooking technique.
+At the end of the day, you’re still eating veggies and reaping their health-boosting benefits!

 How to do it: In a mixing bowl, combine the veggies you’d like to roast with a tablespoon of extra-virgin olive oil and your choice of seasonings.
 Stir until the ingredients are well-combined and the vegetables are coated with the oil and spices.
 Line a baking sheet with foil and lightly grease it.
 Then spread the vegetable mixture evenly on the sheet pan and pop them in the oven at 350°F for about 45 minutes, or until they’re lightly browned and crisp on the edges.
 Check out this Balsamic Brussels Sprouts and Red Grapes recipe!

-When it different methods of cooking, poaching is one of the most versatile options.
+Poaching is one of the most versatile cooking options.
 In fact, from eggs to fruits to chicken to fish, you can poach literally just about anything.
-This moist-heat cooking technique involves submerging food in water at a low temperature, usually between 140°F and 180°F. You’ll know the water is ready when start to see white bubbles forming around the edges.
+This moist-heat cooking technique involves submerging food in the water at a low temperature, usually between 140°F and 180°F. You’ll know the water is ready when start to see white bubbles forming around the edges.

-If you enjoy a little crunch in your veggies, blanching is one of the best basic cooking techniques to make them crisp and tender at the same time.
-It’s also one of the easiest ways to preserve food, so if you want your seasonal produce lasts, blanching is the way to go.
+If you enjoy a little crunch in your veggies, blanching is one of the best basic cooking techniques to make them crisp yet tender at the same time.
+It’s also one of the easiest ways to preserve food, so if you want your seasonal produce last, blanching is the way to go.